Toll Free: 1-877-489-7333

 We get a kick out of growing tomatoes and it shows.
 Heirloom tomatoes in shades of red, pink, yellow, orange, green, mahogany and bicolors.

 We think of the following varieties not so much as a seed list, but as a playground.
-There is plenty of room to explore and many pleasant surprises.
+There is plenty of room to explore and many pleasant surprises along the way.

 Produces many clusters of deep mahogany pear-shaped, crack-resistant 4 - 6 oz fruits on indeterminate, potato-leafed vines.
 We found that their aromatic, fruity flavor and silky, meaty texture made them the perfect snacking tomato; very few ever made it to the kitchen!